dry-fly/weightconverter/README.md

 Create SSH key, add to Github account, and configure git to use SSH key (see Github docs link below)

 In a directory for your coding projects (i.e. c:\path\to\projects\) clone this repository:  git clone git@github.com:dry-fly/weightconverter.git
 !!
-If that gives you trouble or you want to skip SSH setup until we can walk through it, you could clone with https:  https://github.com/dry-fly/weightconverter.git
+If that gives you trouble or you want to skip SSH setup until we can walk through it, you could clone with https: git clone https://github.com/dry-fly/weightconverter.git
 Change into the weightconverter directory
 Create a Python virtual environment: python -m venv .venv